Dozens feared trapped in deadly Cambodia building collapse | DW | 22.06.2019

 Poor labor protection

-The collapse occurred in a building under-construction in the resort town of Sihanoukville, where there has been a boom of Chinese-owned casinos and hotels.
+It occurred in a building under construction in the resort town of Sihanoukville, where there has been a boom of Chinese-owned casinos and hotels.

 Building accidents are common in Cambodia.
 The Southeast Asian country is notorious for lax safety laws and poor labor protections.